rossvegas/Sveltelana/README.md

 This project is a very small app designed to help secondary and tertiary students get a web project functioning.
 I noticed when my daughter was creating a couple of pages in CodePen it was difficult to transition to an actual functioning app that has navigation, reactivity and some data retention ability.

-I chose svelte because it is relatively easy to spin up and learn, especially for students who may have HTML and CSS already figured out, and would like to take that and add functionality.
+I then created this app to show an example with lots of comments allowing students take their ideas an expand them into functioning apps.

-I then created this app to show an example with lots of comments allowing students take their  ideas an expand them into functioning apps
+I chose svelte because it is relatively easy to spin up and learn, especially for students who may have HTML and CSS already figured out, and would like to take that and add interactive functionality.

 it has the following features